 Domestically/regionally, Austria committed to: incorporate the rights of the child into the Constitution; ratify the Council of Europe Convention on the protection of children against sexual exploitation and sexual abuse; participate in negotiations on a Council of Europe convention on combatting violence against women; promote human rights training on a national and global level; and promote intercultural dialogue and freedom of religion.

 An analysis of steps taken by Austria in fulfilment of its pledges at international level shows that it has indeed ratified the CPED and the OPCAT (in 2012).
 However, it is yet to accede to the UNESCO Convention against discrimination in education.
 Austria has a strong record of engagement with the Council and its mechanisms.
-For example, it participates in around 70% of panel discussions, has a 100% record in terms of facilitating Special Procedures missions, sent a ministerial level delegation to participate in the UPR, and produced a mid-term report on implementation.
+For example, it participates in around 70% of panel discussions, sent a ministerial level delegation to participate in the UPR, and produced a mid-term report on implementation.